ADGEfficiency/programming-resources/lessons-learnt/blog-post.md

 Strive for smaller system.

+### handling errors

+Write and handle errors.

+Fail early and recover from errors.

+Avoid using real-time for correctness guarantees.

+## Iterating

+Be conservative on APIs and liberal with implementations.
+Plan to iterate at least three implementations.

+Sturgeon’s law applies to your work as well.
+Don’t linger on one project forever.
+Make new things.
+That’s the only way to learn.

-## Tension between learning through doing or planning
+### Tension between learning through doing or planning

 Don't start coding until you fully understand the problem.
 HN Fully understanding requires attempting to code a solution.